spectrocloud/librarium/docs/docs-content/integrations/spectro-k8s-dashboard.md

 - **Proxied**: This option is useful for access to the Kubernetes Dashboard from anywhere and leverages the Spectro Proxy pack, which gets installed automatically.
 The Service resource for the Kubernetes Dashboard will be configured as ClusterIP and is only accessible through the proxy.
-To learn more, check out the [Spectro Proxy](frp.md) guide.
+To learn more, check out the
+  <VersionedLink text="Spectro Proxy" url="/integrations/packs/?pack=spectro-proxy" /> guide.

 - **Direct**: This option is meant for a private configuration where a proxy is not implemented or not desired.
 The Service resource for the Kubernetes Dashboard will be configured as LoadBalancer, which you can access directly.
 This